Compassion in World Farming

-Compassion in World Farming (CIWF) is a campaigning and lobbying animal welfare organisation.
+Compassion in World Farming (CIWF) is an animal welfare organisation founded in 1967.
 It campaigns against the live export of animals, certain methods of livestock slaughter, and all systems of factory farming.
-It has received celebrity endorsements and been recognized by BBC Radio 4 for its campaigning.
-It has grown to a global movement with partners and supporters concerned about the welfare of farm animals.

 History

-Peter Roberts, a Hampshire dairy farmer, founded Compassion in World Farming (CIWF) in 1967.
-After he realized there was public support, Roberts unsuccessfully appealed to contemporary animal welfare groups to campaign against factory farming.
-Undeterred, Roberts began his own campaign.
-Roberts retired in 1991.
+Peter Roberts and Anna Roberts were Hampshire dairy farmers, who founded Compassion in World Farming (CIWF) in 1967.
+After being turned down by other groups, they started their own organization.
+Peter Roberts retired in 1991.
 He was replaced as Chief Executive by Joyce D'Silva, who served until 2005 and now serves as ambassador.
 Philip Lymbery, co-author of Farmageddon, is the current Chief Executive.

 CIWF has offices in the UK, Italy, Netherlands, France, Poland, the United States, Brussels and China.
 Representatives are located in Czech Republic, Spain, Germany, South Africa, and Sweden.
 CIWF was responsible for the veal crate ban in the UK, as well as bans on narrow stalls and chains on pregnant sows.
 The European Union recognised animals as sentient beings as a result of their petition.
+In June 2023, Emma Silverthorn, the granddaughter of Anna and Peter Roberts, published a biography of the Roberts and a history of the charity titled Roaming Wild: The Founding of Compassion in World Farming.